 Onex's business model is likely to confuse some investors.
 Because it is an asset manager, when its investments go up in value, it gets to report that as an increase in overall earnings.

 However, as we've all witnessed, investments are far from a straight line upwards.
-So, it's earnings can get quite sporadic.
-What you really need to look at in terms of growth from Onex is its book value per share.
-And speaking of which, it has grown by 3.76%, 36.26%, and 8.04% over the last 3 years, some fairly solid returns.
+So, its earnings can get quite sporadic.
+What you need to look at in terms of growth from Onex is its book value per share.

-Onex's purchase of Westjet just one year prior to the COVID-19 pandemic was nothing more than bad luck, as it was viewed at the time as a solid acquisition.
-In fact, I was a shareholder of Westjet, and I viewed them as the best airline in the country.
+Onex's purchase of Westjet just one year before the COVID-19 pandemic was nothing more than bad luck, as it was viewed at the time as a solid acquisition.
+I was a shareholder of Westjet and viewed them as the best airline in the country.

-The company is still trading below book value at 0.5 times, and although it may not be a pure play in terms of airline companies, there is no question it will benefit from an economic reopening on not just its Westjet investment, but others as well.
+The company is still trading below book value at 0.60 times.
+Although it may not be a pure play in terms of airline companies, there is no question it will benefit from general economic growth, a trend which will not only help its Westjet investment but others as well.

-Of note, Westjet recently agreed to acquire Sunwing Vacations and and Sunwing Airlines.
-This will move to expand the airlines reach if it should close.
+Westjet recently got approval to acquire Sunwing Vacations and Sunwing Airlines, officially closing in early 2023.
+It will move to expand the airline's reach.

-If you're willing to take on a bit more risk, a pure-play Canadian airline stock could be for you.
+If you're willing to take on more risk, a pure-play Canadian airline stock could be for you.
 If I were to pick one right now, it would be Air Canada.
-I've never been a fan of Transat, and I really think the company could struggle coming out of the pandemic.
+I've never been a fan of Transat, and the company could struggle even after the pandemic.

-However, if you're looking for a bit of an "all in one" recovery play that has some airline exposure to it, Onex provides solid value.
+However, Onex provides solid value if you're looking for an "all in one" recovery play with some airline exposure.

 Check out the top Canadian silver stocks.